wenbobao/PPiOS-Rename/README.md

 4. Obfuscate the sources
 5. Build the program again

-For your first time using *PPiOS-CG,* the following script (adjusted for your project) will perform the Analyze step:
+For your first time using *PPiOS-Rename,* the following script (adjusted for your project) will perform the Analyze step:

-    ios-class-guard --analyze /path/to/program.app/program
+    ppios-rename --analyze /path/to/program.app/program

 The analyze process generates `symbols.map`, the file containing a symbol mapping that can be used to decode stack traces in the event of a crash.
 The symbols file created during a build that is released should always be archived for subsequent use.

 Then the Obfuscate Sources step can be accomplished with the following:

-    ios-class-guard --obfuscate-sources
+    ppios-rename --obfuscate-sources

 > Note: The Obfuscate Sources phase modifies the **source code** of your app, but you should not check in the changes it makes.
 If you do so, it will cause errors the next time you need to perform the Analyze phase, and will cause issues with Storyboards in the IDE.
 We recommend only using the Obfuscate Sources phase in your release (or automated) build process, and you should always clean/reset your source tree after the build, before doing any further development.

-Once you are comfortable using *PPiOS-CG,* it can be easier to use if you integrate it into your Xcode project as part of the build process.
+Once you are comfortable using *PPiOS-Rename,* it can be easier to use if you integrate it into your Xcode project as part of the build process.
 This can be set up with the following process:

 1. Open the project in Xcode.